GigaBash: Development

 GigaBash is the debut title for Malaysian independent game development studio Passion Republic Games.
-The monsters in the game were inspired by classic tokusatsu characters including Godzilla, Megazord, and Ultraman.
+The monsters in the game were inspired by classic tokusatsu characters including Godzilla, the Dino Megazord, and Ultraman.
 Video games, such as games based on the WWE license, King of the Monsters, Rampage, Gundam Versus, War of the Monsters and Power Stone also influenced the team.
 Party games, such as Overcooked and Rocket League were also major sources of inspiration.
 The team also included a story mode, which serves as an "extension" to the core battle mode.
 This mode will explore the background of four different monsters and their origin.
 The game's control scheme was designed to be accessible and simple, though the player's attack will be modified by other contextual factors, such as if the player is blocking, dashing or grabbing.
 Each playable character in the game went through multiple phases of design and development.
-Gorogong, the game's first publicly revealed character, was described as an "all-rounded" monster that resembles other classic kaiju.
+Thundatross, the game's first publicly revealed character, was described as an "all-rounded" monster that resembles other classic kaiju.
 The first teaser trailer for the game premiered on September 12, 2019.
-The game was released in August 5, 2022 for PlayStation 4, PlayStation 5, and Windows.
+The game was released on August 5, 2022, for PlayStation 4, PlayStation 5, and Windows.

 During the 2022 Tokyo Game Show, it was announced that Godzilla would join the roster as a guest character.
-A teaser for Godzilla's appearance in the game was released on November 2, with the character set to join the game as part of a DLC on December 9.
-On November 16 the Godzilla collab DLC was announced to release two days earlier than its intentional release date on December 7th instead of December 9th.
-Three other kaiju from the Godzilla series; Gigan, Kiryu, and Destoroyah, have been confirmed to be released along with Godzilla himself in the DLC.
-Three trailers that foreshadow each of the other three kaijus were released on November 16th, 23rd, and 30th respectively.
+A teaser for Godzilla's appearance in the game was released on November 2, along with three mystery fighters, all of which were foreshadowed in trailers released on November 16, 23, and 30.
+The DLC was released on December 6, with the three other fighters revealed to be Gigan, Mechagodzilla (Kiryu), and Destoroyah.
+In a Japanese Indie World Showcase on April 19, 2023, the game's Nintendo Switch port was announced for August 4, 2023, and was made available for pre-order that same day.

+On October 12, Ultraman was announced to join the roster as a guest character, with trailers teasing three other characters released in October 19, October 26, and November 2.
+The DLC, containing Alien Baltan, Ultraman Tiga, and Camearra, was released on November 8.
+However, due to regional restrictions and licensing agreements, the DLC is unavailable in Japan and China.

+A second batch of Godzilla DLC fighters, titled the Nemesis pack, was announced on April 25, 2024.
+Similar to the first two DLCs, trailers were released on May 2 and 9 to foreshadow its guest fighters.
+The DLC was released on May 16, 2024, adding King Ghidorah and Hedorah to the roster.

+On August 27, 2024, the Mighty DLC Pack, which consists of original DLC characters inspired by the Super Sentai/Power Rangers franchise, was announced.
+The two fighters, the invading space manticore Balzarr and the combining mecha R.O.J.A.K., were released on September 5.